MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 For some teams, people in the team use different editors when working on their own.
 Bringing them together as a mob raises the question - what editor do you use when mob programming?
 If you are in this situation, I recommend you use the editor that the majority uses when working on their own.
 Be mindful of the individuals in the mob that are not using their editor of choice.
 Aknowledge that they may be under some initial pain.

-When a mob starts out there will be some social storiming.
+As a mob, avoid learning a new editor as an initial mob activity, unless there are real needs to do so.
+When a new mob starts there is always some social storiming.
 Usually after a few days of mob programming momentum starts to grow.

 ## Keyboard Shortcut Mappings